The Best Churches in the Cook Islands to Experience as a Visitor

 Location: Main Road (Ara Tapu), Panama, just across from the airport and behind Rarotonga Rentals.

-Boasting one of the most stylish interiors of a CICC church in the Cook Islands, the Tamarua CICC Church still has its original wood-carved interiors, beams and sennit rope binding.
+Boasting one of the most stylish interiors of a CICC church in the Cook Islands, the Tamarua CICC Church retains its original wood-carved interiors, beams, and sennit rope binding.
 The church on Mangaia offers a splendid Sunday service with the usual CICC church offerings: parishioners wearing gorgeous hats and singing glorious traditional hymns.

 Location: Tamarua village, south side of Mangaia.